Fidelity Bond materials:

 Q. What Restrictions Exist In The Programs Bond Coverage?

 The worker must meet the States legal age for working; there are no age limits.
-The job usually is to be for at least 30 hours work per week.
 Workers must be paid wages with federal taxes automatically deducted from pay; self-employed persons cannot be covered.

 Q. Who Does The Program Help?